 - Click the Download button for the log you want to download.

 You can access logs using SSH, rsync, scp, or other tools.

 Location of log files

 Each server maintains its own log files, with the exception of the Drupal watchdog log.
 For each server, the log file is located at

 /var/log/sites/[site].[env]/logs/[servername]/[logname].log.
-You can find your site name on the Cloud > Users and Keys page.
+You can find your website name on the Cloud > Users and Keys page.
 You can find your server names on the Cloud > Servers page.
-For example, the Apache error log for the Dev environment of a site named
+For example, the Apache error log for the Dev environment of a website named

 myexample on a server named